 The RDS Secure Website allows participants to register and complete the tasks required to participate in the RDS Program and request subsidy.

-For security purposes, RDS Secure Website users are required to complete a registration process and maintain an active Login ID and Password.
+For security purposes, RDS Secure Website users are required to complete a registration process and maintain an active Login ID, Password, and MFA.

 RDS Secure Website users may only act in one user role in the RDS Secure Website, so an individual must be assigned the same user role for each Plan Sponsor they are associated with.
 CMS' RDS Center validates an individual's Date of Birth and Social Security Number to ensure that each individual has only one user account at a time.